nickroys/NCAAT-Assessment-Tools/README.md

 ## Requirements
 1. Excel needs to be installed
-2. Powershell execution po;icy should be set to `Bypass`
+2. Powershell execution policy should be set to `Bypass`
 3. The `STIG Details` sheet needs to be named 'STIG Details'.
 This is what Vulnerator defaults to so do not change it

 ## Options